-The aim of the International Maritime Economic History Association (IMEHA) is to promote maritime history globally and facilitate collaboration between maritime researchers.
+The aim of the International Maritime History Association (IMHA) is to promote maritime history globally and facilitate collaboration between maritime researchers.

 - studies in maritime history from ancient times to the present;